 - Freezer: Wrap each cooled fillet individually in foil or parchment, then store in a freezer-safe bag or container for up to 1 month.

-- Reheating: Preheat your oven to 375 degrees Fahrenheit.
-Place the fish on a wire rack over a baking sheet to keep it crispy, and heat for about 10 to 15 minutes or until it’s heated through.
-Avoid the microwave as it can make the panko coating soggy.
+- Reheating: Preheat your oven to 375°F. Place the fish on a wire rack over a baking sheet, and heat for 10 to 15 minutes.
+Or toss it in the air fryer at 350°F for 5-7 minutes.
+That’s actually how I reheat mine most of the time!
 You can also reheat straight from frozen in a 375°F oven for 20-25 minutes.

 Nutrition